cedricbatailler/cedricbatailler.me/content/blog/2022-apero/index.md

 summary: |
     Follow me on a journey to build this website.
 The idea is to have a system that has the fewest steps as  possible to go from a blog post on my computer to a website living online.
-Among other, I discuss, about Quarto, Hugo, Github, and Netlify.
+Among other, I discuss about Quarto, Hugo, Github, and Netlify.

 format: hugo